JustinLove/onelife-client-patches/README.client.md

 #### Person Search

-Search for a person's name with `:character name` (or a prefix), or by press 't' with the cursor over them to get a temporary location slip to them.
+Search for a person's name with `:character name` (or a prefix), or by press `t` with the cursor over them to get a temporary location slip to them.
 If someone says "Follow me", you can.

-`settings/playerTrackKey.ini`
+> `settings/playerTrackKey.ini`

 ## Plus Configuration